HPC-SimTools/IPS-framework/doc/intro.rst

 Component developers should also contribute and update the documentation associated with each component in the :doc:`Component Guides<component_guides/component_guides>` section.

-Documentation related to using and developing for the web portal is contained in :doc:`Portal Guides<portal_guides/portal_guides>`.
-Basic usage of the portal is covered in the appropriate documents in the User Guides section.

 Acknowledgments
 ---------------